Wayne State University, Detroit, MI 48202

 University of Michigan (Gabriel Ehrlich PI); Wayne State University (Allen C. Goodman PI); Michigan State University (Eric Scorsone PI)

-This unique five-year collaboration will provide economic consulting and forecasting services to the City of Detroit.
+This unique five-year collaboration has provided economic consulting and forecasting services to the City of Detroit.

 Policy and Research Presentations